 That said, L.A.
 Noire was technically advanced for its time: its pioneering facial capture helping you select the baddies from those just caught in the wrong place at the wrong time.
 Where the chin-stroking deductive side of L.A.
 Noire won Team Bondi plaudits, its combat failed to match up.

 Enter L.A.
-Noire: The VR Case Files, a truncated version of police-’em-up that does not just improve the relatively weak gunplay and driving aspects, but it is one of the best VR games on PC.
-Rather than twiddling and tapping away at your keyboard and mouse, you lean, shoot goons, and reload your classic Remington physically with the HTC Vive controllers - and it feels invigorating.
+Noire: The VR Case Files, a truncated version of the police game that does not just improve the relatively weak gunplay and driving aspects, but it is one of the best VR games on PC.
+Rather than twiddling and tapping away at your keyboard and mouse, you lean, shoot goons, and reload your classic Remington physically with the HTC Vive controllers – and it feels invigorating.
 Doggedly plugging away at each case just feels better in virtual reality.
-The heat of battle is much more intense - especially when you punch yourself in the face.
+The heat of battle is much more intense – especially when you punch yourself in the face.
 No, that totally wasn’t us.

 Rez Infinite is a musical twin-stick shooter in which you tackle waves of Tron-esque enemies while journeying through the subsystems of a corrupted, far-future AI.
 The game is played in third-person, and your character can ‘evolve’ through several stages, each with its own quirks.
 It is a trance-inducing wonder of a game that was originally released for Dreamcast in 2001, but has since undergone iterative changes through various re-releases on its way to PC.